Keeping riders safe

 You can avoid a crash with a bike rider by:

-• Check your blindspots: take your time to check for riders especially at intersections and when turning left or right.
+• Check your blind spots: Take your time to check for riders especially when leaving a kerb, at intersections, and when turning left or right.

 How to improve your safety as a bike rider